 They store information in containers that help separate company data from personal data, such as pictures and contacts.
 And you can use them to remotely back up and delete company information from their phone when they leave while leaving their personal information intact.

-Either way, before you start down the BYOD road, you’ll need to figure out the best way to wipe company data from personal devices without capturing or deleting their personal data.
+Either way, before you start down the BYOD road, you’ll need to figure out the best way to wipe company data from personal devices without capturing or deleting their data.

 How Will You Manage Licensing and Potential Legal Issues?